Sogandste/EVisionary/README.md

-Raw source data should be obtained from the original repositories according to their licensing and redistribution terms.
+Note: Raw source data must be obtained directly from the original repositories, adhering to their respective licensing and redistribution terms.

-Programmatic Querying
+Programmatic Querying (Python)

-Example DuckDB query:
+For bioinformatics pipelines, EVisionary’s backend can be queried directly.
+Below is an example DuckDB query fetching canonical miRNA data:

         python